Research

 Optimization and machine learning for molecular discovery (PhD work, 2019-2022)

-Dereplication in vegetal-based chemistry (2019)
+Dereplication in vegetal-based chemistry (Master's project work, 2019)